iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 ## Download models

-If your model file is DVC-tracked, you can download any of its registered versions with DVC Studio from the web interface or in your code.
+If your model file is DVC-tracked, you can download any of its registered versions with the DVC Studio API from the web interface or in your code.

 Prerequisites: